Fuller Brooch: Description

 The brooch is a large disc made of hammered sheet silver inlaid with black niello and with a diameter of 114 mm.
 Its centre roundel is decorated with personifications of the five senses.
 In the centre is Sight with large staring oval eyes, surrounded by the other four senses, each in his own compartment.
+Taste is in the upper left, Smell is in the upper right, Touch is in the lower right, and Hearing is in the lower left.
 Taste has a hand in his mouth.
 Smell's hands are behind his back, and he stands between two tall plants.
 Touch rubs his hands together.
 Hearing holds his hand to his ear.
 This is the earliest known representation of the five senses.
 The outer border consists of 16 small medallions decorated with human, bird, animal and plant motifs.

 Style and materials

 Stylistically it is "in a very late version of the Trewhiddle style".
 After the discovery of the Strickland Brooch, one of the closest parallels to the Fuller Brooch, also 9th century and in the British Museum, additional research determined that the niello used in the Fuller Brooch was mainly silver sulphide, a type that went out of use later in the medieval period, in itself an argument against it being a modern forgery.
+The niello technique may indicate that the brooch was made by metalworkers of King Alfred the Great's court.